AztecProtocol/aztec-packages/yellow-paper/docs/bytecode/index.md

 ### Compiling a contract

 When a contract is compiled, an artifact will be generated.
+This artifact needs to be hashed in a specific manner [detailed in the deployment section](../contract-deployment/classes#artifact-hash) for publishing.

 The exact form of the artifact is not specified by the protocol, but it needs at least the following information:

 #### Contract artifact